Hell and he’ll are easily confused words.

 Here are some examples:

 - He’ll need to work harder to pull his grades up this semester.
 He will need to work harder to pull his grades up this semester.

 - He’ll abide by the rules of the club.
 He shall abide by the rules of the club.

 Heloise was annoyed that her executive assistant, Hector, was running late for the third time this week.
 “Is he really not here again?
 He must not need the work.
 That’s not what he said in the interview.”

-She looked out the window with annoyance, stewing but saying nothing.
+She looked out the window with annoyance, stewing, but saying nothing further.
 Then she just shrugged.